Obama meets with national security team on Syria, Islamic State

-WASHINGTON President Barack Obama met on Friday with his national security team to discuss the fight against Islamic State and the war in Syria, the White House said.
+WASHINGTON (Reuters) - President Barack Obama met on Friday with his national security team to discuss the fight against Islamic State and the war in Syria, the White House said.

 Reuters had reported that in the meeting Obama and his advisers would consider military and other options in Syria as Syrian and Russian aircraft continue to pummel the city of Aleppo and other targets, U.S. officials said.